kimckenna/localbeans/README.md

 - Users are able to make a resrevation of a selected bean with the choice of grind and size.
 Once reserved they're presented with a reciept and the details of the stockist for collection.
 - Users are able to view all reservations they've made whilst stockists are able to view all reservations made to their listings.
 A user or stockist is only able to view a reservation if they've made it or it belongs to their listing.

+**Search Location**
+- A very basic location search has been implemented.
+With more time this would have been further fleshed out with with additional features and implementation on the listings page as well as the home page.
+- Currently this is only accessible from the home page.

 ### SITE MAP

 <p float="left" align="center">